 White Collar Defense and Investigations

-- Represent European bank in connection with an industry-wide investigation into alleged manipulation of a benchmark rate for interest rate derivatives.
+Representing European bank in connection with an industry-wide investigation into alleged manipulation of a benchmark rate for interest rate derivatives.

-Advise former employee of charitable foundation in connection with criminal charges brought by foreign government.
+Advising former employee of charitable foundation in connection with criminal charges brought by foreign government.

-Represent pharmaceutical company in connection with Department of Justice investigation of customer assistance program.
+Represented pharmaceutical company in connection with Department of Justice investigation of customer assistance program.

-Represent defendant in direct appeal of conviction and life sentence on federal criminal charges under the Hobbs Act and Travel Act.
+Representing defendant in direct appeal of conviction and life sentence on federal criminal charges under the Hobbs Act and Travel Act.

-Represent victims of torture in the Abu Ghraib prison in Iraq in litigation brought under the Alien Tort Statute against government contractor.
+Representing victims of torture in the Abu Ghraib prison in Iraq in litigation brought under the Alien Tort Statute against government contractor.

 Successfully appealed client’s misdemeanor conviction, obtaining reversal based on lack of jurisdiction.